The resilience error and technical debt

 Conclusion

 Technical debt isn’t inherently evil.
 Its existence among technological assets isn’t proof of engineering malpractice.
-For example, we can decide responsibly to deliver a system that carries technical debt.
-But if we do, we must carefully weigh the consequences of incurring that debt against the consequences of delayed delivery.
-And we must have a workable plan for retiring that debt, or for carrying the burden of its MICs.
+For example, we can decide—responsibly—to deliver a system that carries technical debt, provided that we’ve carefully weighed the consequences of incurring that debt against the consequences of delayed delivery, and provided that we have a workable plan for retiring that debt, or for carrying the burden of its MICs.

-But organizations can nevertheless trap themselves in cycles of technical debt, unable to make much progress in reducing it.
+But organizations can nevertheless become trapped in a cycle of technical debt, unable to make much progress in reducing it.
 In some cases, business as usual won’t work.
-In some cases, only drastic action can break the cycle.
+Drastic action is required.

 References